Permutation Tests at Nonparametric Rates: Introduction

-Our framework considers a summary parameter which one consistently estimates using an asymptotically linear statistic.
-The influence function depends on the data and population distribution as well as the sample size.
-There may be two iid samples from two populations or one iid sample from a union of two populations.
+Our framework considers a summary parameter that can be consistently estimated using an asymptotically linear statistic.
+The influence function depends on the data, the population distribution, and the sample size.
+There may be two \textit{iid} samples from two populations, or one \textit{iid} sample from a union of two populations.
 In the case of one sample, there is a variable in the data that identifies the population of each observation, and the sample is split into two.
 The researcher applies the estimator to each of the two samples, computes the difference, and tests whether the two parameters are equal.
 The classical permutation test compares the estimated difference to critical values from the permutation distribution, that is, the distribution of estimates over all permutations of observations across the two samples.